robot-dot-win/Strategy-for-Enterprise-Subversion/README.md

 ## EXAMPLE
 The example included in this repository is based on the `svnserve` server, running on CentOS Stream 9.
 It uses SASL to authenticate users against an SMTP server via the Linux PAM module
 [`pam_smtp`](https://github.com/robot-dot-win/pam_smtp).
-Note that because the `svnserve` protocol is not encrypted, a secure tunnel(e.g VPN) should have been established if users access the server through the wide-open Internet.
+Note that because the `svnserve` protocol is not encrypted, a secure tunnel(e.g VPN, sslTunnel, Stunnel, etc.) should have been established if users access the server through the wide-open Internet.

 The following steps should be done by a System Administrator: